osumoclement/script.black.bars.never/readme.md

 # Multiple Aspect Ratios in Media

-For media with multiple aspect ratios, the addon will notify you of this, and will do nothing.
+For media with multiple aspect ratios using the Android workaround method, the addon will notify you of this, and will do nothing.
 In such cases, I recommend you watch the media as is, since if you change the aspect ratio manually, you may not know where in the media the ratio changes in order to adjust again.
-This feature requires internet to work
+This feature requires internet to work.

 # Customization